christophweegen/pied-piper/README.md

 puts "foo"
 ```

-But this doesn't, since we call it on an explicit receiver:
+... but this doesn't, since we called `puts`  on an explicit receiver:

 ```ruby
 # explicit receiver/self for puts